-Why would you sign up for a self publishing course in the first place?
+Why would you get a self publishing course in the first place?

 It’s a known fact that successful self publishers learned from mentors and/or learned self publishing from video courses.

-Those that didn’t were alone in uncharted territory.
+Those that didn’t had to traverse alone in uncharted territory.

-Learning on your own often leads money and time loss.
-Eventually these folks give in to learning from those that came before them.
+Learning how to self publish on your own often leads money and time loss.
+Eventually these folks give in and start learning from those that came before them.

-Do you absolutely need a Kindle Direct Publishing (KDP) online course by experts?
+Do you absolutely need a Kindle Direct Publishing (KDP) course to learn this business?

-Yes, if, you want to understand the rules, patterns, and fundamentals that go into self publishing on Amazon then you need to get some online training on the matter.
+If, you want to understand the rules, patterns, and fundamentals that go into self publishing on Amazon then you need to get some online training on the matter.

-I have analyzed them on a variety of key factors to determine which ones offer the most value when it comes to making money and education.
+I have analyzed them on a variety of key factors to determine which ones offer the most value when it comes to making self publishing income (long-term) and education.

-The factors used to rate each video course include:
+The factors used to rate each online course include: